I knew I should have gone with the dogs playing poker.

 - The entire plot of Castlevania: Portrait of Ruin revolved around the villain's creation of evil pocket dimensions within paintings.

-- The Stage 5 Haunted Ship of Dracula X has a painting that, if allowed to come close to Richter, will suck him into the artwork and then split itself apart, killing him instantly.
+- The Stage 5 Haunted Ship of Castlevania: Rondo of Blood and its remake The Dracula X Chronicles has a painting that, if allowed to come close to Richter, will suck him into the artwork and then split itself apart, killing him instantly.

 - In stage 15 of Vampire Killer, the corridor leading to Death has many full-body portraits of Count Dracula.
 The Final Boss room is dominated by an enormous painting of a demonic face which turns out to be Dracula's second form.